 Mapping, Making & Mattering: Arts and Research-Activism for Addressing Sexual Harassment in Pre-Teen Peer Cultures

 There is an urgent need for the research.
-During the past years – particularly since the global MeToo movement – sexual harassment has been brought to renewed public attention.
-This attention has, however, been mostly blind to the ways sexual harassment affects not only adults, but how it also permeates children’s peer cultures as normalized and silenced gendered and sexual abuses of power.
-Acknowledging this gap, Mapping, making and mattering seeks to explore and address sexual harassment with children in the as-of-yet much ignored pre-teen ages.
-Moving beyond methods ‘locked’ into reproducing a predefined understanding of what sexual harassment is and how it should be addressed, the project invests in exploring how else could difficult, sensitive and unaddressed experiences such as harassment be explored and communicated with and by children, and how else could research with children be made to matter to bring about change.
+During the past years – particularly since the global MeToo movement – gender and sexual harassment has been brought to renewed public attention.
+This attention has, however, been mostly blind to the ways gender and sexual harassment affects not only adults, but how it also permeates children’s peer cultures as normalized and silenced gendered and sexual abuses of power.
+Acknowledging this gap, Mapping, making and mattering seeks to explore and address harassment with children in the as-of-yet much ignored pre-teen ages.
+Moving beyond methods ‘locked’ into reproducing a predefined understanding of what gender and sexual harassment is and how it should be addressed, the project invests in exploring how else could difficult, sensitive and unaddressed experiences such as harassment be explored and communicated with and by children, and how else could research with children be made to matter to bring about change.

 In collaboration with ‘multi-agency assemblages' of artists, scholars, teachers and children, the research team will co-compose arts-based workshops for addressing and communicating experiences of sexual harassment.
 A children’s conference will be organized where those experiences will then continue to be shared, sensed and felt by other children, teachers, academics and decision makers so as to potentially effect processes of change.
 The research will be reported for both academic and public audiences through articles, policy briefings and multimedia presentations showcasing the children’s expressions and experiences related to gendered and sexual harassment in their peer cultures.